adlnet/xAPI-Spec/xAPI.md

 headers: "Accept: application/json, */*".
 This SHOULD be done as soon as practical after the LRS first encounters the activity id.
-* If the LRS loads JSON which is a valid activity definition from a URL used as an activity id, the LRS SHOULD replace its internal representation of that activity definition with the loaded definition.
+* If the LRS loads JSON which is a valid activity definition from a URL used as an activity id, the LRS SHOULD incorporate the loaded definition into its internal definition for that activity, while preserving names or definitions not included in the loaded definition.
 * If the LRS loads any document from which the LRS can parse an activity definition from a URL used as an activity id, then the LRS MAY consider this definition when determining its internal representation of that activity's definition.
-* The LRS MAY change its internal representation of an activity definition based on statements received even if it has previously loaded that definition from a URL containing a JSON activity definition, but SHOULD NOT do so if the URL still resolves and contains a JSON activity definition

 <a name="interactionacts"/>
 __Interaction Activities__